ronaldoussoren/altgraph/doc/graph.rst

    .. note::

-      the edge lists should not be modified, doing so can result in unpredicatable behavior.
+      the edge lists should not be modified, doing so can result in unpredictable behavior.

 .. method:: Graph.__contains__(node)